mohitpai/journey-optimizer.en/help/using/rn/inline-messages.md

 >[!CONTEXTUALHELP]
 >id="ajo_messages_migration_before"
->title="Learn more about new inline authoring message"
+>title="Learn more about new inline authoring feature"
 >abstract="Starting July 25 2022, messages are authored directly from a Journey.
 Existing messages are automatically migrated to the new model.
-Additional actions will be required after the migration."
+Additional actions will be required after the migration, if you currently use messages within your journeys."
 >additional-url="https://experienceleague.adobe.com/docs/journey-optimizer/using/whats-new/inline-authoring/inline-messages-steps.html?lang=en" text="Migration steps"

 >[!CONTEXTUALHELP]